yingfc/cse403/README.md

 - Linked with MyUW, and automatically generate routine among each classroom per day, without human intervention.
 - Try to suggest and lead students to an appropriate study place during the spare time between lectures, according to routine, time, and facility requirements, saving time for finding spots.
 - Optimize facilities usage in general
+- Have a centralized platform through which you can explore your options of room reservation through campus

 ---

 ### Repository layout
+The Repository focuses mainly on splitting the backend and the frontend components of the project.
+The backend portion currently has a db folder that will keep track of the databases of available rooms and reserved rooms and assign students their reserved rooms.
+Further segmentation when we start interacting with different UW databases and APIs to get their list of rooms and update reservation information in both environments.
+The frontend portion simply contains a components folder that will be segmented further later on for each component added to the webpage with desceptive folder names.

 ```
 📦 cse403